 - Content type: Many search features are tied to the topic of your page.
 For example, if the page has a recipe or a news article, or contains information about an event or a book.
 Google Search results can then apply content-specific features such as making your page eligible to appear in a top news stories carousel, a recipe carousel, or an events list.

 - Enhancements: These are features that, can be applied to more than one kind of content type.
-For example, providing review stars for a recipe or movie, or exposing a carousel of rich results (previously known as rich cards).
+For example, providing review stars for a recipe or movie, or exposing a carousel of rich results.